-With the efficient, cheap grow lights available now, there's just no excuse for pale, spindly house plants.
+With the efficient, cheap grow lights available now, there's just no excuse for growing pale, spindly house plants.

 Light is food for a plant.
 Some plants will tolerate shade, but they may not grow or bloom without more light.
 Fortunately, it's easier than ever to supplement natural sunlight with artificial light indoors.
 And your options have changed quite a bit in recent years.